tatyanaz2005/CRISPR/README.md

 # CRISPR
 This is for school.
-It is a PSA about the CRISPR gene editing techniques.
+It is a PSA about the CRISPR gene editing technique.